 Corneal ulcers are more common in those who wear contact lenses, perhaps as a result of rubbing or contaminated contact lenses on the eyes.
 In the event of a lot of scratching, a portion of the skin may become weak and broken, causing bacteria to invade and begin to reproduce and spread.

 Lens carriers who do not keep proper hygiene also increase their chances of developing corneal ulcers.
-For example, leaving soft lenses while sleeping, or using hygiene when removing or repairing lenses increases the exposure to germs that can lead to infection.
+For example, wearing soft lenses while sleeping, or being unhygienic when removing or repairing lenses increases the exposure to germs that can lead to infection.

 Studies have shown that wearing night-contact lenses is a major cause of infection.
-Acanthamoebae (acanthamoeba keratitis) is a common eye infection.
-Contact lens wearers who fail to remove their lenses before swimming can get parasitic eye infection.
+Acanthamoeba (acanthamoeba keratitis) is a common eye infection.
+Contact lens wearers who fail to remove their lenses before swimming can get a parasitic eye infection.